 You can see this blue sock from blocks away and it has big black eyes and long Ichibod Crane fingers snapping the air.

-Big multinational corporations sell using Madison Avenue advertising giants with MBA’s and associates with degrees in Psychology, Sales, Marketing and Sociology.
+Big multinational corporations sell using Madison Avenue advertising agencies packed with employee’s with MBA’s and degrees in Psychology, Sales, Marketing and Sociology.
 Once they turn us into cookie cutter people and make their products our choices,their job becomes easier and more profitable.
-In Creede, this wind sock is more than enough advertising.
+In Creede, and most of Main Street, where we live,this wind sock is more than enough advertising to get the point across.

 Inside June’s Tiny House, there is room to stretch out, fix dinner, watch her big screen television, read a book, have special people over, clean up, curl up on the couch, let sunlight crawl through the window blinds.